schism-dev/RiverMeshTools/RiverMapper/README.md

   -
   The positions of the 1D streams do not need to align precisely with the thalweg; the tool utilizes DEMs (Digital Elevation Models) to accurately locate the thalweg positions within a search range determined by the local river width.

 As a special use case, RiverMapper can leverage the "Area" polygons from the [National Hydrography Dataset](https://www.epa.gov/waterdata/nhdplus-national-hydrography-dataset-plus) instead of DEMs to generate river arcs.
-This approach often provides a cleaner delineation of small river channels, particularly those inadequately represented in the DEMs, for example the river network around the Pearl River, Louisiana:
+This approach often provides a cleaner delineation of small river channels, particularly those inadequately represented in the DEMs.

+The figure below shows an example near the Pearl River, Louisiana:
 ![nhd-guided-meshing](https://github.com/user-attachments/assets/df449d40-80b0-49d2-998f-743e73923fd9)

 This method is being tested with the latest developmental version of [STOFS-3D-Atlantic](https://registry.opendata.aws/noaa-nos-stofs3d/) and a sample application will be added soon.